Hauck Aufhäuser La… Reiterates “€31.00” Price Target for S&T (ETR:SANT)

-S&T (ETR:SANT) has been assigned a €31.00 ($35.23) price objective by analysts at Hauck Aufhäuser La… in a research report issued to clients and investors on Wednesday, Borsen Zeitung reports.
-Hauck Aufhäuser La…’s price objective would indicate a potential upside of 87.88% from the stock’s current price.
+S&T (ETR:SANT) has been given a €31.00 ($34.83) price target by equities research analysts at Hauck Aufhäuser La… in a report released on Tuesday, Borsen Zeitung reports.
+Hauck Aufhäuser La…’s price target points to a potential upside of 91.48% from the stock’s previous close.

 S&T AG engages in the development, implementation, and marketing of hardware and software solutions, and IT services.
 The company operates through three segments: IT Services, IoT Solutions Europe, and IoT Solutions America.
 The company offers consulting, integration, and outsourcing services in the areas of workplace, data centers, cloud, and application support and development; and implements, operates, and sells third-party hardware and software products.